US Nuclear Fuel Cycle

 Urenco USA (UUSA) has a centrifuge enrichment plant at Eunice, New Mexico.
 It uses 6th generation Urenco technology from Europe, and was planned by the Louisiana Energy Services (LES) partnership – comprising Urenco, Exelon, Duke Power, Entergy, and Westinghouse.
 Construction of the $1.5 billion plant was licensed by the Nuclear Regulatory Commission (NRC) in mid-2006 when as agreed the three utilities then passed their share to Urenco, and the company is now a subsidiary of Urenco USA.
 Utility support for the venture – initially amounting to $3.15 billion in orders – was crucial in persuading the NRC that further US enrichment capacity was required beyond that provided and envisaged by USEC.

-In November 2012 it was reported that Urenco had approached Korea Electric Power Corporation (Kepco) to invest in phase 2-3 of the plant, which would have strategic significance for Korea in relation to its nuclear agreement with the USA.
+Earlier in November 2012 it was reported that Urenco had approached Korea Electric Power Corporation (Kepco) to invest in phase 2-3 of the plant, which would have had strategic significance for Korea in relation to its nuclear agreement with the USA.
 Kepco buys 2.9 million SWU/yr of enrichment services from several international sources.
+This did not proceed.

 The plant provides one-third of US enrichment demand from 63 cascades in operation and is a major step forward in underwriting new US nuclear generating capacity and in ensuring security of fuel supply, with flexibility of operation enabling more energy input to produce more fuel from the same natural uranium feed if required.